 As the initial release of ALMS ARA is focused on vehicle telemetry reporting, there are a number of hardware and software requirements you must have in place before you can use ALMS ARA features.

 ALMS ARA will report vehicle data for AirLink gateways or routers connected to a vehicle.
-This includes GX450 gateways connected using a B&B OBD-II scanner, or MP70 routers with vehicle telemetry features enabled and connected directly to a vehicle’s OBD-II or J1939 port.
+This includes GX450 gateways connected using a B&B OBD-II scanner, or MP70, LX60 or XR Series routers with vehicle telemetry features enabled and connected directly to a vehicle’s OBD-II or J1939 port.

-Driver behavior reports require inertial sensors on the gateway or router (supported only by the MP70), and will not be reported on an AirLink GX450 or other device.
+Driver behavior reports require inertial sensors on the router (as supported on the MP70), and will not be reported on an AirLink GX450 or LX60.

-For optimum reporting performance, connect the MP70 ignition line (white wire on the power connector) to the vehicle ignition and connect the router to the vehicle bus as described in the MP70 Hardware User Guide.
-Many reports will not function correctly if the gateway is not wired correctly.
+For optimum reporting performance, connect the router’s ignition line (white wire on the power connector) to the vehicle ignition and connect the router to the vehicle bus as described in the MP70 Hardware User Guide.
+Many reports will not function correctly if the router is not wired correctly.

 In ALEOS, you must also enable: